selwynpolit/d9book/book/events.md

 ## Dispatch a custom event

-To dispatch a custom event, you instantiate a new event object and call the `event_dispatcher->dispatch()` method.
-In this example, the event is dispatched by the user filling out a form so the `submitForm` method is shown.
+To dispatch a custom event, instantiate a new event object and call the `event_dispatcher->dispatch()` method.
+In the example below, the event is dispatched by the user filling out a form.
+Here is the `submitForm` method.

 ```php